mjd3502/SWEN-261-Final-Project/docs/DesignDoc.md

 > section will follow the same instructions that are given for the View
 > Tier above._

-> The model tier of our application contains three main entities:
+> The model tier of our application contains five main entities:
 - Need
 - Funding Basket
 - User
+- Pet
+- Favorite Pet List
 Each on of them has a specific function within the application.
 The Need entity represents a good/volunteer opportunity that admin users can create and modify and that helper users can checkout to support the organization
 Funding Basket entity represent a unique basket that associated to a a particular username.
 User entity represents a helper user that logs in to the application.
 User are identified by a unique username.
+The pet represents a pet in the shelter, with all information including adoption status and the ability to inquire about the pet.
+The Favorite list keep track of, for each user, what that user's favorite pets are, which they can add/removve any available pets from this list.
-The model tier forms the backbone of our application's architecture with the Need, Funding Basket and User entities playing distinct but interconnected roles.
+The model tier forms the backbone of our application's architecture with the Need, Funding Basket, Pet, Favorite Pets, and User entities playing distinct but interconnected roles.

 > _At appropriate places as part of this narrative provide **one** or more updated and **properly labeled**